-The history and development of chasens is closely tied to that of Wabi Cha (侘茶) a certain branch of Chadō (茶道, or Cha no Yu, 茶の湯) that was accomplished by a buddhist monk, called Sen no Rikyū (千利休).
+The history and development of chasens are closely tied to that of Wabi Cha (侘茶) a certain branch of Chadō (茶道, or Cha no Yu, 茶の湯) that was accomplished by a Buddhist monk, called Sen no Rikyū (千利休).
 Wabi-cha sought to give an alternative to the elite tradition of Chanoyu.
 It emphasized rustic simplicity and supported local potters.
-One of the new-wave styles that appeared in this era is the famous Raku ware (楽焼) that, ironically, is one of the most expensive Japanese ware types today.
+One of the new wave styles that appeared in this era is the famous Raku ware (楽焼) that, ironically, is one of the most expensive Japanese ware types today.

 Classic kazuho and formal shin style Shichiku chasens

 One of the most important and significant features of chasens is the type of bamboo they are made of.
 Here are a few of the many subspecies:

 - Aodake (青竹), a fresh green bamboo used for New Year ceremonies

 - Hachiku (淡竹), sun-dried white bamboo, a characteristic of the Urasenke School

 - Kanetake (金竹), or golden bamboo used for everyday chasens

 - Kurotake (黒竹), a black-colored bamboo preferred by the Mushanokojisenke school